-We believe the adverse impact from COVID-19 is only for a short period.
-In long run, the food and beverage industry in Hong Kong is always a challenging industry with intense competition and high operating costs, such as rising rental expenses, food costs and labour costs.
-Our success is heavily dependent on the dining concepts and economic conditions of Hong Kong.
+We believe the adverse impact of COVID-19 will eventually ease.
+However, in the long run, the food and beverage industry in Hong Kong has always been a challenging industry with intense competition and high operating costs, such as rising rental expenses, food costs and labour costs.
+Our success is therefore heavily dependent on the dining concepts and economic conditions of Hong Kong.